PankratzLab/Genvisis-Website/Features/ancestryplot.md

+# AncestryPlot

-# AncestryPlot: Visualize the genetic distance between individuals
+Visualize the genetic distance between individuals

 AncestryPlot displays the result of a standard principal components analysis (PCA).
 Exploring higher-order PCs can help us distinguish between more closely related populations and identify possible haplotype effects or batch effects that we want to address prior to including these samples in a genetic analysis.